 On VPS and dedicated servers, there is an opportunity to evaluate these indicators.
-Sometimes similar configurations (for example, 1 core 2 GHz, 2 GB of RAM) gives IOPS values that differ by an order of magnitude.
+Sometimes similar configurations (for example, 1 core 2 GHz, 2 GB of RAM) give IOPS values that differ by an order of magnitude.

-This is how stable IOPS look like:
+This is what stable IOPS look like:

 And a not stable IOPS performance:

 Also, take a note of a limited IOPS benchmark: